Gheorghe Chițu: Nationalist campaigner and Craiova mayor

-Chițu practiced law in Craiova and from 1857 to 1860 edited Vocea Oltului gazette, which he founded upon his return from Austria.
-"One of the oldest political newspapers to appear in Craiova", it became a mouthpiece for the National Party, advocating for the unification of Wallachia and Moldavia into a single Romanian state.
+Chițu practiced law in Craiova and until 1860 he edited Vocea Oltului gazette, which he founded upon his return from Austria in April 1857.
+"One of the oldest political newspapers to appear in Craiova", it became a mouthpiece for the National Party, advocating for the unification of Wallachia and Moldavia—he had originally wanted to call his paper România, which was the proposed name for the desired polity, but was prevented from doing so by the government censors.
 Ahead of the legislative election in 1857, he published an editorial equating union with social progress, and identifying its opponents exclusively with "foreigners".
 Another article, published on 2 July, raised alarm about the irresponsibility of separatist campaigners.
 During those months, Chițu organized the Craiova Election Committee as Oltenia's strongest liberal club, wherein he served alongside Quinezu and Barbu Bălcescu.
 On 26 April of that year, Vocea Oltului put out a unionist platform that was later followed by all of Oltenia's liberal sections.
 Chițu had an additional involvement in the January 1859 election, which resulted in Alexandru Ioan Cuza's recognition as Domnitor of both countries.
 In February 1860, Vocea Oltului welcomed the victor as "a man respected, adored, venerated by all of Romania [sic] and Moldavia".

 Historian Nicolae Iorga suggests that Vocea Oltului was the first glimpse of a "literary movement" in Craiova—but also that its cultural efforts were eventually lost to "politicking".
 Entering the magistracy under the resulting United Principalities, in 1862 Chițu himself became president of the Dolj County tribunal and a prosecutor at the Craiova appeals court.
 He resigned in 1867 in order to resume work as a lawyer, presiding as dean of the city's bar association from 1864 to 1876.
 A widower from his first marriage to a woman named Ioana (also known as Anica), Chițu wed Alecsandrina "Luța" Sefendache (or Ștefandache) on 28 August 1858.
 This made him the posthumous son-in-law of Pitar Ioan Sefendache, from whom he inherited half of Vânjuleț estate.
 From this marriage, the young lawyer had a son, Alexandru—born in August 1861, and a daughter, Elena—born in July 1863; the couple's two other sons, Emilian and Horațiu, both died as toddlers (in 1866 and 1871, respectively).